-The Council will not, unless legally obliged to do so, consider undertaking remedial works to otherwise healthy and well-formed trees in the following circumstances - due to the size or height of a tree (trees are naturally large organisms).
+The Council will not, unless legally obliged to do so, consider undertaking remedial works to otherwise healthy and well-formed trees in the following circumstances -

 - to create or reinstate private views. - loss of light or shading of gardens, rooms, or solar panels or where the canopy is blocking light.